CAPTURE SPECTROSCOPY BASICS

 PULSED NEUTRON SPECTROSCOPY LOG

 is a wireline log of the yields of different elements in the

 formation; measured using induced gamma ray spectroscopy with a

-pulsed neutron generator.
-The elemental yields are derived from
+are counted, the PNG's elemental yields are derived from

 two intermediate results: the inelastic and the capture